Joyde-1/GloveDataHub/README.md

 ---

 ### Download
-You can easily download the application GloveDataHub scanning the qr code below which will take you back to our website glovedatahub. it from which you can download the app directly.
+You can easily download the application GloveDataHub scanning the qr code below which will take you back to our website `glovedatahub.it`, it from which you can download the app directly.

 <p align="center">
   <img alt="GloveDataHub" src="GUI\images\glovedatahub_qr_code.png" width="400" height="450" style="max-width: 100%;">